Chikayo-k/rate-your-stay/TESTING.md

 - [X] User can see the about page.
 - [X] User can get to the About page from the navigation page.
-- [X] User can view data on the about page
+- [X] User can view data on the about page.

 User Story: As a user, I want to be able to create an account so I can have access to account-specific views.

-- [X] As a user, I can create an account
+- [X] As a user, I can create an account.
 - [X] As a user, I can see a different view depending on what my user permissions are.

 User Story: As a user, I want to be able to login and logout of the website so I can add reviews.

 - [X] As a user, I can log in to the website and view the different pages.
-- [X] As a user, I can log out the website
+- [X] As a user, I can log out the website.

-User Story: As a user, I want to be able to create an account so I can have access to account-specific views
+User Story: As a user, I want to be able to create an account so I can have access to account-specific views.

-- [X] As a user, I can create an account
+- [X] As a user, I can create an account.
 - [X] As a user, I can see a different view depending on what my user permissions are.

 User Story: As a user, I want to have control over my reviews so that I can update and delete them.